Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

-This is a natural result of running a correlation test assuming a different dependent variable, but this slope change is also consistent with the variability argument, as the star formation varies more slowly than the AGN (e.g., by a factor of 100 on timescales of 100 Myr, \citet{hickox14}).
-The variability scenario can explain the lack of the AGN-SF correlation for samples that are mass- or SFR- selected \citep[e.g.][]{volonteri15b}.
+This slope change is a natural result of running a correlation test assuming a different dependent variable, but a similar change is also predicted by the more rapid variability of the AGN (Section \ref{sec:psra}), which explains the lack of the AGN-SF correlation for samples that are mass- or SFR- selected \citep[e.g.][]{volonteri15b}.
+Unfortunately, the degeneracy in both timescale and amplitude variation in the simulations, as well as the large uncertainties in the observed luminosities, make it difficult to predict on a quantitative basis how much of the slope change is due to variability effect.
+Future simulation work is needed to test the relative statistical and variability contributions to the change in slope.